USS Colorado (BB-45): Inter-war period

 Her keel was laid down on 29 May 1919 by the New York Shipbuilding Corporation of Camden, New Jersey.
 Named for the 38th state, she was launched on 22 March 1921 and commissioned on 30 August 1923 for her initial sea trials and training.
 The ship's first commanding officer was Captain Reginald R. Belknap.
 On 29 December 1923, Colorado departed New York, bound for Portsmouth in the United Kingdom.
 She thereafter sailed south to visit Cherbourg and then Villefranche-sur-Mer, France.
 She also stopped in Naples, Italy, and the British naval base at Gibraltar.
 She arrived back in New York on 15 February 1924.
 There, the ship underwent repairs and further testing before getting underway on 11 July for the West Coast of the United States.
 She reached San Francisco, California on 15 September, where she joined the Battle Fleet.
 She remained a part of this unit for the next fifteen years.

 Over the course of the 1920s and 1930s, Colorado took part in the series of Fleet Problems, which were large-scale training exercises held annually.
 These took place in the Pacific and the Caribbean Sea.
 During this period, she also took part in various ceremonies and naval reviews with the rest of the fleet.
-From 8 June to 26 September 1925, the ship participated in a voyage to visit Samoa, Australia, and New Zealand with several other battleships of the fleet.
-She ran aground on the Diamond Shoals off Cape Hatteras, North Carolina, on 1 May 1927, but was refloated on 2 May 1927.
+From 8 June to 26 September 1925, the ship participated in a voyage to visit American Samoa, Australia, and New Zealand with several other battleships of the fleet.
+She ran aground on Diamond Reef in the Hudson River, near the mouth of the East River, midway between Governors Island and The Battery on 30 April 1927. but was refloated on 2 May.
 Colorado was overhauled in 1928–1929, during which her four 3 in anti-aircraft guns were replaced by eight 5 in/25 caliber guns.
 From 10 to 11 March 1933, the ship went to Long Beach, California, to assist in relief efforts following an earthquake.

 In the summer of 1937 Colorado was the training ship for NROTC students from the University of Washington and University of California, Berkeley.
 She embarked the University of Washington students in Puget Sound on 15 June, and the University of California students four days later in San Francisco Bay.
-The ship arrived in Hilo, Hawaii, on 26 June and sailed two days later for Lahaina Roads, where the students practiced firing the 5"/51 caliber guns in whose casemates they were berthed in hammocks.
+The ship arrived in Hilo, Hawaii, on 26 June and sailed two days later for Lahaina Roads, where the students practiced firing the 5-inch/51 caliber guns in whose casemates they were berthed in hammocks.
 Liberty in Honolulu began on 1 July, but was interrupted the following day so Colorado could join the search for Amelia Earhart.
-She rendezvoused with the United States Coast Guard cutter Itasca on 7 July; and launched seaplanes to search the Phoenix Islands.
+She rendezvoused with the United States Coast Guard cutter Itasca on 7 July and launched seaplanes to search the Phoenix Islands.
 After holding a line-crossing ceremony on 9 July, she returned the NROTC students to their schools on the west coast.